-There are some major changes happening to Stamp Duty in 2025, which will mean steeper costs for anyone buying a property from next April.
+Stamp Duty thresholds changed in April 2025, which means steeper costs for anyone buying a property.

-Stamp Duty thresholds were last amended by the previous government in Liz Truss’s disastrous 2022 mini Budget.
-The changes unveiled then mean there is currently no Stamp Duty to pay on the first £250,000 of any property purchase.
-For first-time buyers, the Stamp Duty threshold was raised from £300,000 to £425,000, and the value of the property on which first-time buyers can claim relief also rose from £500,000 to £625,000.
+Stamp Duty thresholds were originally amended by the previous government in Liz Truss’s disastrous 2022 mini-Budget.
+The changes unveiled then meant there was no Stamp Duty to pay on the first £250,000 of any property purchase (up from £125,000).
+For first-time buyers, the Stamp Duty threshold was raised from £300,000 to £425,000, and the value of the property on which first-time buyers could claim relief also rose from £500,000 to £625,000.
 These changes were among very few measures which were left unaltered by Jeremy Hunt when he succeeded Kwasi Kwarteng as Chancellor.

-However, the increase in Stamp Duty thresholds was only ever intended to be temporary, and will finish at the end of March 2025, at which point they will revert to the previous thresholds.
+However, the increase in Stamp Duty thresholds was only ever intended to be temporary, and the new Labour Chancellor Rachel Reeves stuck to the planned timetable, so they finished at the end of March 2025.

-Here, we explain what the changes could mean for you, and how second homebuyers are already facing higher Stamp Duty bills.
+Here, we explain what the changes could mean for you, and how second homebuyers have faced higher Stamp Duty bills for months already.

 Want to speak to a mortgage advisor?
 Speaking to an experienced mortgage advisor can help you to understand your options and get a great deal on your mortgage.